niplav/site/resolving.md

 ![](./img/resolving/counter_example_3.png)

-This counter-example can be generalized so that inclusion-maximal consistent subgraphs with an arbitrary number of nodes `$n$` get reversed:
+This counter-example can be generalized so that maximal consistent subgraphs with an arbitrary number of nodes `$n$` get reversed:
 Each edge `$\omega_1 \rightarrow \omega_2$` of `$G_c$` gets replaced by an acyclic tournament `$\mathit{T}_i=(\Xi_i, E_i)$` with `$n-2$` vertices,